civisanalytics/github-release-orb/README.md

 1. Build the orb by running: `circleci config pack src > orb.yml`.
 Do not commit the created `orb.yml` file.
 This file is for publishing to CircleCI when finished.
 2. Once the orb is built, we can verify the orb is valid by running `circleci orb validate orb.yml`.
 3. Publish a dev version of the orb by running `circleci orb publish orb.yml civisanalytics/github-release@dev:<version>`.
 This dev version is available only to civisanalytics and will expire 90 days after each publish.
 This can be used for testing the orb before a final release.
-4. When ready to publish the orb, email IT at it-help@civisanalytics.com to have them run `circleci orb publish promote civisanalytics/github-release@dev:<version> <segment>` where `segment` is either `major`, `minor`, or `patch` and it will auto-increment the published version of the orb.
+4. When ready to publish the orb, the orb owner can run `circleci orb publish promote civisanalytics/github-release@dev:<version> <segment>` where `segment` is either `major`, `minor`, or `patch` and it will auto-increment the published version of the orb.

 For more information about publishing orbs see the CircleCI docs on [Publishing Orbs](https://circleci.com/docs/2.0/creating-orbs/#section=configuration).